FLATLAY/flatlayWiki/flatlay-user-story.md

 ### Email and Password
 User needs to insert: **Email**, **Username**, **Password** to register.
 **Email** and **Password** can be used to login.

 ### facebook registeration/login

-####technical hint!!!
-upon successful login a JWT token gets generated which can
+Upon facebook registeration we create a random username which can be changed later on by user

+**Technical hint!**
+!Upon successful login a JWT token gets generated which can be used throughout all API calls !The creator node on our database is called **User** !Passwords gets hashed with SHA256 and the hash will be stored in db !facebook login/registeration get validated on backend using graph APIs and access gets verified

+## Home Page
 After login, the user is lead to the home page which lists down trending posts.

-All the posts of the other users that the user has followed them appear on this page, the kezword "**FlatLay**" has been used in the system to refer to the posts.
+All the posts of the other users that the user has followed them appear on this page, the keyword "**FlatLay**" has been used in the system to refer to the posts.

 The navigation bar at the top of the page has displayed.
 ![Screenshot 154](/uploads/screenshot-154.png "Screenshot 154")